 Has the review of foreign investment changed?

 Federal oversight of foreign investment has evolved over time, often in response to changing economic and security conditions.
-The Gerald Ford administration created the Committee on Foreign Investment in the United States in 1975 amid congressional unease with growing OPEC-nation investment in the United States, which many policymakers saw as potentially suspect.
+President Gerald Ford created the Committee on Foreign Investment in the United States in 1975 amid congressional unease with the growing investments of members of the Organization of the Petroleum Exporting Countries, or OPEC, in the United States, which many policymakers saw as potentially suspect.
 The interagency CFIUS was charged with coordinating U.S. policy on foreign investment and reviewing transactions that could have significant consequences for U.S. interests.

 However, in the ensuing years, many in Washington felt the oversight body was falling short of its obligations.
 In 1988, Congress strengthened the CFIUS review process by passing the Exon-Florio amendment to the Defense Production Act of 1950.
 Much as in the previous decade, the reforms stemmed from concern with growing foreign investment—this time Japanese—in sensitive U.S. industries, including a bid by computer giant Fujitsu to purchase U.S.-based computer chip maker Fairchild Semiconductor.

-Exon-Florio granted the president far-reaching authority to block a foreign acquisition on "national security" grounds, broadly defined—an executive decision that does not require the legislature's approval and cannot be judicially reviewed.
-The Reagan administration, in turn, delegated the power to administer Exon-Florio to CFIUS.
+Exon-Florio granted the president far-reaching authority to block a foreign acquisition on “national security” grounds, broadly defined.
+Executive decisions do not require congressional approval and cannot be judicially reviewed.
+President Ronald Reagan, in turn, delegated to CFIUS the power to administer Exon-Florio, though the president retained ultimate decision-making authority.

-"CFIUS was [thereby] transformed from a purely administrative body with limited authority to review and analyze data on foreign investment to one with a broad mandate and significant authority to advise the President on foreign investment transactions and to recommend that some transactions be blocked," explains the Congressional Research Service [PDF].
+“CFIUS was transformed from a purely administrative body with limited authority to review and analyze data on foreign investment to one with a broad mandate and significant authority to advise the president on foreign investment transactions and to recommend that some transactions be blocked,” explains [PDF] the Congressional Research Service.

 In February 1990, President George H.W.
 Bush used this enhanced authority to void the sale of Mamco Manufacturing, a Seattle-based aircraft parts maker, to a Chinese state-owned aviation company.